 Jordan Harbinger: [00:31:04] Wow.

-Neil Pasricha: [00:31:05] And I am doing one of those days per week because they’re my most productive and creative times.
+Neil Pasricha: [00:31:05] And I am doing one of those days per week because they're my most productive and creative times.
 I have to protect that time.
 So I carve them out.
-So if you do it 16 weeks in advance — that’s what I do — so it’s like four months in advance I plan them.
-It’s after any super long ranged — you’re going to a conference — in my case, I might be giving a speech.
-That stuff’s already planned out.
-But all your short-term stuff, your meetings, none of that’s planned out.
+So if you do it for 16 weeks in advance, so it was like four months in advance.
+I plan them.
+It's after any super long race.
+You're going to a conference.
+In my case, I might be giving a speech that stuff's already planned out, but all your short term stuff, you're like meeting, none of that's planned out.
 You can plant these flags in your calendar.
 Then if it gets closer and you have to move it, I give myself a couple of rules.
-I can’t bump it.
+I can't bump it.
 I can only shift it in the middle of the week.
-The weekend acts as the bowling lane bumpers on this thing.
+The weekend acts as like the bowling lane bumpers on this thing.

 Neil Pasricha: [00:31:40] Yeah.
 Let’s say you call me up and you're like, “Hey Neil, let's do the show on Wednesday.”
 And that was my untouchable day.
 I say, “Great, Jordan, I'll do it,” but then I have to move my untouchable day to Monday, Tuesday, Thursday, or Friday.
 I can move it, but I can't delete it and I can't move it to another week.

 Jordan Harbinger: [00:31:52] Because it’s the highest value day in your week.